2000 - 2002 |

 |

 C.E.O.
-Women raises $325,000 for the series catapulting them to the next level of development.
-They re-hire Media Factory to help produce episodes 1-6 of Grand Café with an all-female of color producer, director and director of photography team.
+Women raises $325,000 for the series catapulting the project to its next level of development.
+They re-hire Media Factory to help produce episodes 1-6 of Grand Café using an all-female of color producer, director and director of photography team.
 All episodes are filmed in Oakland, California.
-A distribution model and strategy for Grand Café is developed by C.E.O.
-Women program staff Anita Dharapurum and Elinor Mattern, Founder Farhana Huq and Grand Café strategic advisors Radha Basu and Craig Chatterton.
+A distribution model and strategy for Grand Café is collaboratively developed by C.E.O.
+Women program staff Anita Dharapurum and Elinor Mattern, Founder Farhana Huq and Grand Café strategic technology advisors Radha Basu and Craig Chatterton with input from students and teachers.

 Pictures from filming of episodes 1-6. |